oracle-livelabs/apex/online-book-store-app/7-create-shop-cart/7-create-shop-cart.md

     ![close dialog](images/view-shopping-cart.png " ")

-6. Now, you see the order details page, On the Navigation bar list, select **My Books** to check all the purchased books.
+6. Now, you see the order details page, On the Navigation Bar, select **My Books** to check all the purchased books.

     ![close dialog](images/order-details.png " ")
     ![close dialog](images/view-purchased-books.png " ")